zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Mandy begins our dialogue by shouting, “Whoo!
 Whoo! ” or something like that.
 Theo says, “Hey, get down from there.”
 We tell some one to “get down” from somewhere when they have climbed up or gotten on to p of something that they shouldn’t be on – or in this case, that they are st anding up when they should not be standing up.

 Theo says to Mandy, “You shouldn’t be sticking your  head out of the sunroof.”
-“To stick (stick) your head out of” something is to  put your head through some sort of opening, usually a window, but here Mandy i s sticking her head out of a “sunroof” (sunroof).
+“To stick (stick) your head out of” something is to  put your head through some sort of opening, usually a window, but here Mandy is sticking her head out of a “sunroof” (sunroof).
 The “roof” of a car is the top  of the car.
 We use that same word “roof” to describe the top of a house or a bui lding.
 A “roof” is on the outside of a house or a building or, in this case, a car.
 T he inside top of a room inside of a house or building is called the “ceiling” (ceilin g).

 We’re talking, in this dialogue, about a “sunroof.”
 A sunroof is basically a door that is at the top of the car – cut into the roof –  that you can open and stick your head out of.
 Now, there is also another similar con cept that is actually more popular in cars today, called a “moonroof.”
 A moonr oof is a window at the top of the car, cut into the top of the car.
 You can’t sti ck your head out of it, but you can see out of it.